anuj-rishu/anuj-rishu/README.md

 # 🖋️ About Me:
 I am a first-year student at SRM Institute of Science and Technology, where I am pursuing a Bachelor of Science in Computer Science.
 I am an eager programmer with C, C++, and full-stack web development experience.
-And a CANVA PRO GRAPHIC DESIGNER <br>
+And a CANVA PRO(SRMIST) GRAPHIC DESIGNER <br>

 ## 🌐 Socials: